TestAnything/testanything.github.io/producers.md

 >
 > *From [Wikipedia](https://en.wikipedia.org/wiki/TypeScript)*

-### TypeSpec

--    [TypeSpec](https://github.com/Steve-Fenton/TypeSpec) - TypeSpec is a BDD framework for TypeScript with a built-in TapReporter class for TAP compliant output.
+**[TypeSpec](https://github.com/Steve-Fenton/TypeSpec)** is a BDD framework for TypeScript with a built-in TapReporter class for TAP compliant output.

 ## Test and developer tools